wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#string">String</a></td>
 <td>

-Granularity value which will be used in data retrieval.
-This field is optional.
-Hence, if granularity value is not set, default granularity for the related time range will be applied.
-Granularity value must be one of '1m', '15m', '1h', '1d' or '7d' values.
+The granularity value that is used for data retrieval.
+This parameter is optional.
+If the granularity value is not set, the default granularity for the related time range is applied.
+The possible granularity values that you can specify are `1m`, `15m`, `1h`, `1d`, and `7d`.

 </td>
 </tr>